Anusha0808/garden/content/index.md

 Here you will find a collection of random dumps on things that interests me. %% Usually when I learn about something, I jot down my thinking process through it.
 Now, I have decided to publicize them, so do not expect all of them to be polished and refined.
 But, I tag the ones that are nicely written, and much more comprehensive.
  %%
 Not all of them are polished and refined, but I have tagged the ones that are nicely written, and much more comprehensive.

 # about myself

 I am a third year student at [[Chennai Mathematical Institute]], and I am doing Bachelors in Mathematics and Theoretical Computer Science.

 Before my university, I was [[lost]] and then found by [Informatics Olympiad](https://en.wikipedia.org/wiki/International_Olympiad_in_Informatics?useskin=vector), which became my home and niche for roughly a year and a half.
-During this time, I also got a chance to be in India's team for [[European Girls Olympiad in Informatics 2023]], and grabbed a bronze.
+During this time, I also got a chance to be in India's team for [[European Girls Olympiad In Informatics (EGOI)]] in 2023, and grabbed a bronze.